 Let's say you're recovering from an injury and are hoping to rebuild strength.
 Swimming will fulfill that need and desire.
 It's easy on the joints and gives sore knees a rest from constant pounding on the pavement—something you may not be able to do for a while.

 For some, just the idea or act of wearing a swimsuit in public (even in a backyard pool) can be the motivating force to shed a few pounds.
 People who consistently swim strenuously enough to be out of breath when they finish and elevate their heart rate do burn calories and lose weight," says Jane Moore, M.D., a physician and active swimmer from Tacoma, Washington.
 "The key is to push yourself a bit."

-"Putting on a swimsuit and appearing in public should also motivate one to shed... a few pounds," says Kris Houchens, head coach of the YMCA Indianapolis SwimFit Masters.
-Whatever your reason, or whatever the excuse of a friend or partner, that swimming has not been incorporated into a consistent fitness routine, the list above should illuminate the ways in which the sport can add to your quality of life.Continue to 17 of 25 below.
+"Putting on a swimsuit and appearing in public should also motivate one to shed a few pounds," says Kris Houchens, head coach of the YMCA Indianapolis SwimFit Masters.
+Whatever your reason for not incorporating swimming into your life, this list above should illuminate the ways in which the sport can add to your quality of life.Continue to 17 of 25 below.

 17 of 25